GarthPearce/LoadPathMATLAB/README.md

 ![EX5_R1](markdown/img/examples/ex5/result1.png)

-Changing the path direction from &quot;Y&quot; to &quot;X&quot; file will yield (the values in dark blue are very near zeros, hence this can be assumed to be a round off error):
+Changing the path direction from &quot;Y&quot; to &quot;X&quot; file will yield (the values in dark blue are very near zero, hence this can be assumed to be a round off error):

 ![EX5_R2](markdown/img/examples/ex5/result2.png)